SeeedDoc/WikiMigrationSync/docs/Arch_GPRS_V2.md

     }
 ```

-When you Compile and Run the above code on the Arch GPRS V2 board, you should see that the LEDs now blink in sequence.
+When you Compile and Run the above code on the Arch GPRS V2 board, you should see that the LEDs blink in sequence.

 If you get through the above steps successfully, this means that: